 Governments should review this standard early to anticipate what changes might need to be made to policies, accounting procedures, laws and regulations.
 GASB Statement No. 95 postponed by eighteen months the effective date of this statement.
-Accordingly, the provisions of this Statement are effective for fiscal years beginning after June 15, 2021 (i.e., the School District's financial statements for the year ended June 30, 2022) with earlier application encouraged.
+Accordingly, the provisions of this Statement are effective for fiscal years beginning after June 15, 2021 (i.e., the School District's financial statements for the year ended June 30, 2022).